icons8/lunacy-docs/docs/teams.md

 ![Team members tab](public/teams-members1.png)

 To get an invite link, click **Invite user** in the top-right corner of the screen.
-The link gets copied to your clipboard.
-Once a user opens the link, their avatar appears on the **Members** tab and you can assign the required user role:
+The link gets copied to your clipboard, and a new record appears in the table of team members.
+Until the invitee opens opens the link, you'll see the *Invite pending* caption instead of the username.
+Use the drop-down list in the **Role** column, to assign the required user role:

 * **Viewer** (can view).
 The role assigned by default to all users joining a team via an invite link.
-Users with this role can only view the content of team files.
+Users with this role can only view the content of team documents.
-* **Exporter** (can export).
+* **Developer** (can export).
 This role is intended for developer handoff.
-Users with this role can view designs, inspect layer properties in the left panel, and export file content.
+Users with this role can view designs, inspect layer properties in the left panel, and export document content.
 * **Editor** (can edit).
-Users with this role can create and edit files within the team.
+Users with this role can create and edit documents within the team.
 But they don't have some administrative privileges.
 * **Admin**.
 Team administrators get the extended set of privileges.

+Once a user opens the link, their username and avatar appear on the **Members** tab.
+You can view team members' profiles by right-clicking their avatars.

 The table below shows the differences between user roles.